 There are a great variety of different feeder and drinker systems you can install, depending on the design of your coop and number of birds.
 Make sure that the system you choose provides sufficient space for the birds to have access to clean food and water at all times.
 Water must be kept clean and free from manure.
 If you live in an area prone to frosts, lag any pipes to prevent freezing.
 Feeders should be easily cleaned and replenished, and if possible, positioned to prevent access by wild birds.

-Eggs should be collected daily.
-Leaving eggs in a nest box can encourage chickens to go broody.
+Eggs should be collected daily as leaving eggs in a nest box can encourage chickens to go broody.
 Hens may also peck or eat eggs that are left, and once they have acquired this habit it is very hard to change.
 Artificial light used in the coop will encourage hens to lay for longer in winter.
-Another trick is to place a golf ball or ceramic egg in the nest box to encourage hens to lay in the nest.
+Another trick to increase egg production is to place a golf ball or ceramic egg in the nest box to encourage hens to lay in the nest.
 Check egg shells for any defects before using home laid eggs.
 Eggs with defective shells should not be consumed without first cooking, as bacteria may have penetrated the shell wall.
 Defects include soft shells, hairline cracks, pimples or pinholes.
 A home made candling device is easy to construct from a torch and a paper roll and provides a quick way to check shell quality.
 Remove any external excreta with a stiff brush.
 An old toothbrush makes an ideal tool.

 Eggs can be stored for up to 6 weeks if refrigerated.
 An egg ages 7 times quicker if left on the bench at room temperature.
 By marking the date collected gently on the outside of the shell when you collect your eggs, you can make sure that old eggs don’t get left behind unused.
 If an egg has no visible date marked on it, you can always check for freshness by floating the egg in water.